aakacenoks/drain/README.md

 # Drain
-Periodically drain mobile device battery to avoid overcharging.
+Periodically drain or charge mobile device battery to avoid overcharging.
 Monitor and control with Acroname USB hubs and Flask REST API.